JuliaHubOSS/llvm-cbe/README.md

 Installation instructions
 =========================

-This version of the LLVM C backend works with LLVM 10.0.
+This version of the LLVM C backend works with LLVM 10.0, and has preliminary support for LLVM 11.0.

-Earlier versions are supported too (LLVM 7 and earlier should work).

 Step 1: Installing LLVM
 =======================